I shall not lie to you. I am a little biased when it comes to the beautiful city of Porto, my once adopted home city.

 Read more at Visit Porto – The Port Caves Of Vila Nova De Gaia

 The Majestic Cafe & Rua de Santa Catarina

 Majestic Café is not only one of the most beautiful cafe in Porto, but it’s also on the Top 10 of the most beautiful cafes in the world.

 The cafe opened in 1921 under the name of Elite on Rua de Santa Catarina, the main pedestrian walkway in the city.
 You can’t miss it, not just because of the beautiful facade, but due to the number of tourists that queue up to visit the cafe – don´t be put off.
 It is worth the time to visit to see the beautiful interior that takes you back to another time and place.

 Considered to be one of the most beautiful bookstores in the world, visitors come Libraria Lello in their droves – not just for the books but to view the stunning building.

-Porto is definitely a cultural hotspot and has numerous Museums offering displays and exhibitions on all manner of subjects. too many for one post so check out our separate post, Visit Porto – Top Ten Museums In Porto
+Porto is definitely a cultural hotspot and has numerous museums offering displays and exhibitions on all manner of subjects.

-While the Cathedral (see above) is the most important religious building in Porto, there are so many other religious buildings that, again, they deserve their own article.
+While the Cathedral (see above) is the most important religious building in Porto, there are so many other religious buildings to explore.

 Jardim do Palácio de Cristal

-The beautiful gardens have a lake, flowerbeds, peacocks roaming across the lawns and great views of the Douro River and are divided up into thematic areas including a herb garden, medicinal plants, a rose garden and a sensory garden.
+The beautiful gardens have a lake, flowerbeds, peacocks roaming across the lawns and great views of the Douro River.
+They are divided up into thematic areas including a herb garden, medicinal plants, a rose garden, and a sensory garden.